conduits-link/backend/readme.md

 # Conduit Backend

-Django, MySQL and AWS Backend for [Conduit](https://github.com/dan-smith-tech/conduit) (formerly Noteworthy) – an intuitive, productivity-enhancing, labour-reducing text editor built around Large Language Models and other AI tooling.
+Django, MySQL and AWS Backend for [Conduit](https://github.com/conduits-link/core) – an intuitive, productivity-enhancing, labour-reducing text editor built around Large Language Models and other AI tooling.

 * See [AWS/aws_readme.md](AWS/aws_readme.md) for details on how to deploy a LLaMA 2 model onto AWS using Docker and Terraform.